Day Trading For Beginners

 The short answer is that it varies.
-Experienced veterans can make substantial sums while absolute beginners may generate limited extra income on top of their current jobs.
-It’s also worth remembering that profits and losses fluctuate so it’s important to focus on long-term results rather than returns on a particular day.
+Veterans can make substantial sums while absolute beginners may generate limited extra income on top of their current jobs.
+It is also worth remembering that profits and losses fluctuate so it is important to focus on long-term results rather than returns on a particular day.

 Should Beginners Take A Day Trading Course First?